vlehtola/slam-course/README.md

 ![image](https://github.com/user-attachments/assets/da64c136-003a-4d76-a56f-78abcb296405)

-**For exercise A2&B:** Download the `rosbag` files (sensor data) from [here](https://surfdrive.surf.nl/files/index.php/s/cKCFQRLSTa5dfBF) and place these inside the slam-course folder 	named `bagfiles`.
+**For exercise A2&B:** Download the `rosbag` files (sensor data) from [here](https://surfdrive.surf.nl/files/index.php/s/cKCFQRLSTa5dfBF) or use your own collected rosbag.
+Place these inside the slam-course folder	named `bagfiles`.
 The downloaded bag files could be organized inside in a slam-course folder as shown below (it is completely fine to organize differently as well, but then the 	`path` to bag files would need to be readjusted)

 ![image](https://github.com/user-attachments/assets/da64c136-003a-4d76-a56f-78abcb296405)